eckhofen/TEI_effects_on_sex_ratio/README.md

 ## Reproducing the Analyses

-To reproduce the results, clone the repository and execute the cripts based on the ordered name indeces:
+To reproduce the results, clone the repository and execute the scripts based on the ordered name indeces.

  **Clone the Repository:**
    ```sh